Luna Lapin and Chums

 The Baby Bunnies:

 Completed September 2023.
-Four of them were originally made, two found their way to a special friend, and the others are now waiting for some little friends and clothes...
+Four of them were originally made, two found their way to a special friend, and the others are now waiting for some more little friends and clothes...

 November 2024 an extra project managed to push it's way forward onto the sewing table.
 There are moments like this, when a very large stash cupboard comes into its own!
 Why it's ten baby bunnies.
 Two were stitched earlier last year, so eight more needed in time for Sssshhhh you know what but with only a week to go before the end of the month the only way to do this was be methodical.
 Cut them all out, stitch all the bob-tails on, get those ears in place, then stitch all the heads, then all the arms, all the bodies, ready for stuffing and final construction.

 Miss Lizzie Mouse with the two older baby bunnies kept a careful watch to make sure all the pieces were stitched properly.
 Arrrrhhhhh I don't have enough tiny buttons for the eyes.
 Quick some on-line shopping...
 Holding breath, will they, won't they arrive before the end of the week????
 No they didn't.
 Off to Boyes for a back up purchase.
 Oh no!
 No tiny buttons, but they did have tiny dolls eyes.
-Quick upick five heads, insert safety eyes, sew up heads, stuff heads, attach bodies and arms.
+Quick unpick five heads, insert safety eyes, sew up heads, stuff heads, attach bodies and arms.
 Phew! all done by 28th November.
 And everyone in the sewing room does a very merry dance, with jigs and much waving of pom poms as we manage another tick on the list of things to be done in time for Sssshhhh you know what.

 |